dconlrn/dconlrn.github.io/mlyw.md

 - Clustering Problems and association problems such as pattern recognition.

 **Accuracy:**
-- May provide less accurate results because many times its kind of a shot in the dark since you might not even know ballpark what your trying to find or what you want to find.
+- May provide less accurate results because many times its kind of a shot in the dark since you might not even know ballpark what you're trying to find or what you want to find.

 **Algorithms:**
 - K-Means